Vicky Jones

-Vicky Jones (born 1978) is an English actress, stage director playwright and screenwriter, who is the co-artistic director of DryWrite Theatre Company, along with her frequent collaborator Phoebe Waller-Bridge.
+Vicky Jones (born 1978) is an English actress, stage director, playwright and screenwriter, who is the co-artistic director of DryWrite Theatre Company, along with her frequent collaborator Phoebe Waller-Bridge.

 Early life

 Jones was born in Sheffield, South Yorkshire, England.
 She attended the University of Birmingham, studying international politics.

 Career

-While working as a director, Jones met Phoebe Waller-Bridge and became friends while working on theatre productions.
+While working as a director on theatre productions, Jones met and became friends with Phoebe Waller-Bridge.
 The two founded and became co-artistic directors of DryWrite Theatre Company.
-In 2013, Jones directed Waller-Bridge's stage production, Fleabag, which premiered at the Edinburgh Festival Fringe.
-Fleabag was later adapted as a television series for BBC and Amazon Prime Video.
-Jones wrote the episode Don't I Know You? for Killing Eve in 2018.
+In 2013, Jones directed Waller-Bridge's stage production Fleabag, which premiered at the Edinburgh Festival Fringe.
+Fleabag was later adapted as a television series for the BBC and Amazon Prime Video.
+Jones wrote the episode "Don't I Know You?" for Killing Eve in 2018.

 Jones wrote the series Run for HBO in 2020 starring Merritt Weaver and Domhnall Gleeson.